 Tamil in India

 Yoruba in Nigeria

 Foreign language editions needing subsidy are helped by Herald of His Coming.
 Offerings for the extension of Herald International are welcomed, and may be sent to the office mailing address in Seelyville, designated for whatever edition they are intended.
-Other countries have offices to which gifts also may be sent.

 Readers are invited to send names and addresses, clearly written, of Christians who would be interested in reading the paper.
 These may be sent to the Seelyville address given below, whether for the English paper or for a foreign language edition.